 First, I mix flour and sugar in a big mixing bowl.
 Then I add almond extract and mix with a spoon.

-I add room temperature cube butters and cut the butter into the flour mixture with a fork.
+I add room temperature cube butter and cut the butter into the flour mixture with a fork.
 (Alternatively, you can rub the butter and the flour mixture with your fingertips.)
 Later, I use my hands to bring the dough together.
 If you are able to make a ball, it means the dough is ready.

 You can press the balls with the palm of your hands but I prefer using my measuring cup to flatten the balls properly.
 First I put a parchment paper on the balls so my measuring cup doesn’t stick to the dough.
 Then I slightly press the balls with circular motions.